Community Infrastructure Levy (CIL)

 View a list of changes of use which are subject to the prior approval.

 The prior approval process allows for increased limits in relation to single storey rear extensions.
 The limit is increased to 6m if an attached house and 8m if a detached house until May 2019 (these increased limits do not include properties which fall within Article 2(3) land (Conservation Area), Article 1(5) designated land and Sites of Special Scientific Interest).
+The fee for this application is £96.00.

 These increased limits (between 3m and 6m and between 4m and 8m respectively) are subject to the neighbour consultation scheme and all other relevant criteria being met under the Part 1, Class A of the General Permitted Development Order.